You have under 30 days.

 The credit was originally set to run through 2032.
 That changed fast.

 In July 2025, Congress passed the One Big Beautiful Bill Act (P.L.
 119-21).
 President Trump signed it into law.
 That bill killed the 2032 extension and moved the expiration date to June 30, 2026.
-No extensions.
-No exceptions.
+At the time of writing, no extension has been announced.

 This is not income you receive.
 It lowers the amount of federal taxes you owe.
 If your tax bill is $5,000, this could bring it to $4,715 (or lower, depending on your setup cost).

 One important note: This is a non-refundable credit.
-This means if you owe less in taxes than your credit amount, you do not get the difference back as cash.
+This means if your tax liability is lower than your credit amount, you do not receive the difference as a cash refund.
 To see if you can fully use a $300 or $1,000 credit, look at Line 24 of your Form 1040 from last year.
 This is your “Total Tax” liability.
 If that number is higher than your expected credit, you’re in the clear.
 If it’s lower, your credit will be capped at whatever that total tax amount is.

 How Much Can You Save?
 (Real Amounts With Examples)